18F/chandika/README.md

 # Chandika

-Chandika provides information on the resources being used by our services, allows new resources to be created and maintained, and destroys unused resources.
+Chandika provides information on the resources being used by our services, allows new resources to be created and maintained, and is intended to be used with [Raktabija](https://github.com/18F/raktabija) to destroy unused resources.

 ## Developing and testing locally